 Arrest Procedures and Treatment of Detainees

 By law a judge must review any decision to arrest accused individuals or suspects.
 Judges granted arrest warrants in most cases.
 Defendants have the right to legal counsel from the time of arrest.
 State-appointed attorneys are available for those who do not hire private counsel.
 Officials did not always respect the right to counsel and occasionally forced defendants to sign written statements declining the right.
-A September law authorizes the use of house arrest as a form of pretrial detention.
+Authorities’ selective intimidation and disbarment of defense lawyers produced a chilling effect that also compromised political detainees’ access to legal counsel.
+A September 2014 law authorizes the use of house arrest as a form of pretrial detention.

-Detainees have the right to request hearings before a judge to determine whether they remain incarcerated or are released.
+Detainees have the right to request hearings before a judge to determine whether they remain incarcerated or are released before trial.
 The arresting authority is required to notify a relative of a detainee about the detention and to question the detainee within 24 hours of arrest.
-There were complaints that authorities tortured suspects before notifying either family members or attorneys of their arrest in order to gain confessions that could be used as the basis for convictions.
+There were complaints that authorities tortured suspects, before notifying either family members or attorneys of their arrest, to gain confessions that could be used as the basis for convictions.

 Suspects have the right to remain silent and must be informed of the right to counsel.
 Detention without formal charges is limited to 72 hours, although a prosecutor can request an additional 48 hours, after which time the person must be charged or released.
 Authorities held suspects after the allowable period of detention.
 The judge conducting the arrest hearing is allowed to sit on the panel of judges during the individual’s trial.

 The law requires authorities at pretrial detention facilities to arrange a meeting between a detainee and a representative from the Human Rights Ombudsman’s Office upon the detainee’s request.
 Officials allowed detainees in prison facilities to submit confidential complaints to the Ombudsman’s Office and the Prosecutor General’s Office.